ton-community/ton-docs/docs/v3/contribute/localization-program/translation-style-guide.md

 ## Straightforward vocabulary and meaning
 Our goal is to make content on the website understandable to as many people as possible.

 In most cases, this can be easily achieved by using short and simple words that are easily understandable.
-If multiple possible translations exist for a specific word in your language with the same meaning, the best option is often the shortest word that reflects the meaning.
+If multiple possible translations exist for a word in your language with the same meaning, the best option is often the shortest word reflecting the meaning.

 ## Writing system